Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Markov and ODE models

 Let us first see what the CLT tells us.
 Consider first the $\bS\bI\bR$ model with demography.
 In that model, at the endemic equilibrium, $\bar{I}^\ast=(1-R_0^{-1})\frac{\mu}{\gamma+\mu}$, where $R_0=\frac{\lambda}{\gamma+\mu}$.
 It is clear that $\gamma$ is much larger than $\mu$ (in inverse of years, compare 52 to 1/75, since $\gamma^{-1}$ is of the order of 1 week, and $\mu^{-1}$ is of the order of 75 years).
 Consequently we can consider that $R_0\sim\frac{\lambda}{\gamma}$ and $\varepsilon:=\frac{\mu}{\gamma+\mu}\sim\frac{\mu}{\gamma}$.
 Now the CLT tells us that $I^N(t)$ is approximately Gaussian, with mean $N\varepsilon(1-R_0^{-1})$ and standard deviation$\sqrt{N/R_0}$ (the asymptotic variance of $\hat{I}(t)$ is close to $R_0^{-1}$, see \cite{brittonpardoux} page 62).
 If $N$ is such that the standard deviation is at least the mean divided by 3, then it is likely that $I^N(t)$ will hit zero in time of order 1.
 This leads to the idea of a critical population size $N_c$ given by $N_c\varepsilon(1-R_0^{-1})=3\sqrt{N_c/R_0}$, that is

 In the case of measles, $R_0=15$.
 With the above approximations for $\mu$ and $\gamma$, we arrive at $N_c$ in the order of a few million.
+If $N\le N_c$, then the CLT predicts that extinction should occur in time of order $1$.
+If $N>N_c$, extinction is likely to happen in time which is large with $N$, and this is predicted by moderate or large deviations, as we shall explain next.
 This confirms the empirical observation that, prior to vaccination, measles was continuously endemic in countries like UK, and died out quickly in Iceland (and was then reintroduced by infected visitors).

 \begin{remark} Would we consider the $\bS\bI\bS$ model instead of the $\bS\bI\bR$ model with demography, then we would find a much smaller $N_c$.
 Indeed, the asymptotic variance in the CLT is about the same, but $\bar{I}^\ast$ is much larger.
 Indeed, if everyone who recovers becomes susceptible again, we are likely to have a much larger proportion of infectious at equilibrium.
 In the $\bS\bI\bR$ model with demography, contrary to the situation in the $\bS\bI\bS$ model, those who get infected are infected only once in their life.
 The ratio between the two $\bar{I}^\ast$'s is the above $\varepsilon$. \end{remark}